Domaine Dujac

 Domaine Dujac is a Burgundy wine producer run by the Seysses family.
 Jacques Seysses, founded the domaine in 1967, and the first release was in 1969.
 He remains a part of the domaine's operation.
 Today, the domaine is largely run by Jacques' sons Jeremy and Alec, as well as Jeremy's wife Diana.
 Jeremy joined his parents in the winery from 1998.
 He was then followed by his wife Diana in 2001 and his brother Alec in 2003.

 The original holdings were 4.5 ha in Morey-Saint-Denis.
-Jacques later purchased plots in Échezeaux, Bonnes Mares Chambertin, Romanée St. Vivant and Vosné-Romanée 1er Cru Malconsorts.
+Jacques later purchased plots in Échezeaux, Bonnes Mares Chambertin, Romanée St. Vivant and Vosne-Romanée 1er Cru Malconsorts.
 The Dujacs have purchased approximately 1.95 ha in 6 parcels in Clos de la Roche, with an overall average age of 45–50 years.
 Additionally, they have 1.45 ha in 2 parcels in Clos Saint-Denis, with an average age of 45–50 years.